PecanProject/betydb-data-access/API.md

 [Note: In all the examples in this section, we have written the query URLs as though they are to be run in the browser after having logged in to the BETYdb web site.
 To run these queries programmatically, the URLs used will have to be modified to include the API key.
 See the section on API keys below.]

 The simpler URL-based queries provide a way to extract useful information from a single database table in CSV (comma-separated values) format, which is easy to use in any spreadsheet software or scripting language.
-(Other possible formats are json and xml; see below).
+(Other possible formats are JSON and XML; see below).

 Data can be downloaded as a `.csv` file, and data from previously published syntheses can be downloaded without login.
+In the simplest case, we can use a single key-value pair to filter the table, restricting the result to the set of rows having a given value in a given column.
 For example, to download all of the trait data for the switchgrass species Panicum virgatum, we must first look up the id number of the Panicum virgatum species.
 We can do this by querying the species table:

     https://www.betydb.org/species.csv?scientificname=Panicum+virgatum